johnpaulgitsit/FileShepherd/README.md

-# Secure FileVault Lite
+# FileShepherd

 ## Overview
-SecureFVLite is a web app for securely sending files from a customer/user to your companies cloud account.
+FileShepherd is a secure web application designed to facilitate the transfer of files from customers or end users to a company’s cloud environment

 ## 🛠️ Tech Stack
 - Spring Boot